 This 51 week (Day) and 81 Week (Evening/Weekend) - 1765 clock hour Vocational Nursing program will prepare the students with the entry-level competencies in the following areas: Enables the student to apply for presentation of NCLEX examination and obtain a vocational nursing licensure; apply for entry-level vocational nursing positions; assist in the determination of predictable healthcare needs of clients within healthcare setting; encourages lifelong learning and provides a foundation for furthering their education; promotes involvement in both professional and community organization and activities; to accept personal accountability for ethical and competent nursing practice, as well as for continuing professional and personal development; to communicate effectively, orally and in writing; to practice nursing under the direction of a registered nurse, advanced practice nurse, physicians' assistant, physician, podiatrist or dentist.

 Graduates receive a certificate of completion for Vocational Nursing from Rio Grande Valley College.
+The graduate will be able to sit for the National Council Licensure Examination for Practical Nurse (NCLEX-PN) and become a Licensed Vocational Nurse.
 Please see Vocational Nursing Handbook for details pertaining to this program.